northbright/Notes/hardware/huawei/manage-huawei-airengine9700-via-web.md

   * AP authentication mode: Non-authentication(Already Set via AC Config)
   * Check Total Number of APs
   * Check Status is `normal` of APs in the List
+  * Select the APs
+    * To Select All APs, Click "AP ID" Column HEAD
   * Click Next

 2. Group APs